oliveiraleosilva87/tableau/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is the branch were I'll put all my personal Tableau projects.
+This is the repository were I'll put all my personal Tableau projects.
 They will be also uploaded in the Tableau Public cloud.
 Here you can:

 * Check my latest Tableau updates
 * Track my Tableau development progress